 Here’s 6 things you should know prior to sitting down with a talent agent:

-- This “meeting” is an audition.
-First of all, its important you understand this regardless of how you got in the room (i.e. a friend-of-a-friend, a professional referral, a relative, or even a personal submission).
+- Your talent agent “meeting” is an audition.
+Its important you understand this regardless of how you got in the room, through a friend-of-a-friend, a professional referral, a relative, or all by your lonesome through persistent agency submissions.
 This is a job interview.
-You may think it’s a simple ”meet and greet”, or pleasant fact-finding mission on your end, but the agent in front of you is reading whether or not you’re worthy (and savvy enough) to become someone who would represent the best of what the agency provides producers.
+You may think it’s a simple ”meet and greet”, or pleasant fact-finding mission on your end, but the agent in front of you is determining whether or not you’re worthy (and savvy enough) to become someone who would represent the best of what the agency provides directors, casting, producers, and production houses.
 Therefore, this is as much a “chemistry read” as anything, whether the agent has you read a script or two or not.

 - Be someone people honestly want to work with.
 The agent wants to see how well you carry yourself, professionally, especially when they aren’t there and you’re on a job.
 What’s your temperament when you’re not acting?
 Are you personable?
 Are you thoughtful?
 And not just to the agent, but to other talent, and the person at the front desk?
 If you’re impatient or short with others and pour on the syrup with the agent, that doesn’t go unnoticed.
 Additionally, if you spend the brief time you have with this agent dissing various people, or crabbing about all the things you “hate” about this business, you won’t be using their time (or yours) wisely.
 And if you only talk about yourself, or just as bad, hardly talking at all, you need to rethink your approach.
 Offer more than simple one-word responses.
 No one wants to work that hard to get to know you.

-Copyright © 2016 by Kate McClanaghan, Inc. All Rights Reserved
+Copyright © 2019 by Kate McClanaghan..
+All Rights Reserved

 This Article Originally Featured In